microsoft/TemplateStudio/templates/_catalog/frontendframeworks/Prism.md

 For more information, visit the [Prism GitHub Page](https://github.com/PrismLibrary/Prism).

-**Note.** Prism dropped support for UWP with their version 7 release.
-Windows Template Studio continues to use version 6.3 but the [uncertainty of the future of UWP and Prism](https://github.com/PrismLibrary/Prism/issues/1835) may be a factor in your choice to use it.
+**Note.** Prism does not support for UWP with their version 7 release.
+Windows Template Studio continues to use version 6.3.